-As the name indicates, the Netherlands are a low-lying country in geographical terms.
-25% percent of its surface is located below sea level and 50% less than one meter above.
-When moving to the Netherlands, you might well hear jokes about it being the first country to drown in the ocean should sea levels begin to rise.
+As the name indicates, the Netherlands is a low-lying country in geographical terms.
+About 25% percent of its surface is located below sea level and 50% less than one meter above.
+When moving to the Netherlands, you might well hear jokes about it being the first country that will drown in the ocean should sea levels begin to rise.

-Moving to the Netherlands will give you the chance to hear the King’s annual speech on the Prinsjesdag (third Tuesday in September).
-In his speech, the King addresses the plans for the upcoming year, advises the head of Parliament and signs laws and royal resolutions.
+Moving to the Netherlands will give you the chance to hear the king’s annual speech on the Prinsjesdag (the third Tuesday in September).
+In his speech, the king addresses the plans for the upcoming year, advises the head of Parliament and signs laws and royal resolutions.

 The Netherlands’ Cabinet is formed by the State Secretaries and the Council of Ministers.
 The latter has administrative responsibilities, e.g. preparing and implementing laws.

-The Parliament (Staaten General) consists of two chambers, the Senate (Eerste Kamer) and the House of Representatives (Tweete Kamer).
+The Parliament (Staten-Generaal) consists of two chambers, the Senate (Eerste Kamer) and the House of Representatives (Tweede Kamer).
 The second chamber has 150 elected members who supervise the work of the government.
 If a conflict arises between the government and the second chamber, the latter always has the last word.

 The 75 members of the first chamber are elected by the members of Parliament in the 12 provinces (Provinciale Staten).
 The Senate has to approve laws before they are passed, but it does not have the right to make any changes.